1. Why can I not Margin Industries I once was able to apply Margins to?

 Previously, sub-national SAMs consolidated all commuting in the Domestic Trade account.
 Now, foreign commuting stays in the Foreign Trade account.
-Some payments to government have been reclassified, e.g., rents and royalties are paid from Other Property Income (OPI) to government, rather than from Taxes on Production and Imports (TOPI) to government, in the new Implan.
-Such changes serve to align Implan SAMs with the Bureau of Economic Analysis’s (BEA) National Income and Product Accounts (NIPAs) and to improve the quality of tax impact results.
+Some payments to government have been reclassified, e.g., rents and royalties are paid from Other Property Income (OPI) to government, rather than from Taxes on Production and Imports (TOPI) to government.
+Such changes serve to align IMPLAN SAMs with the Bureau of Economic Analysis’s (BEA) National Income and Product Accounts (NIPAs) and to improve the quality of tax impact results.

-The feature to import the Event Template into IMPLAN is coming soon.
-Luckily, Events are much more seamless to enter into the new platform!
+The feature to import the Event Template into IMPLAN is outlined in the article Using the Event Template.

-How do I search for my Sector using a NAICS code or description?
+5. How do I search for my Industry using a NAICS code or description?

-A new and improved Sector Search feature is coming soon to IMPLAN.
-Currently you can search for Sectors by NAICS codes and descriptions using this Excel file.
+Currently you can search for Industries by NAICS codes and descriptions using this Excel file.

 6. I recently ran an MRIO analysis that is identical to one I have run before.
 But, this time I got different results.
 Why?

 When using MRIO, there is a less burdensome (but still realistic) assumption on the system with regard to trade between regions.
 Specifically, the threshold at which an MRIO analysis in IMPLAN considers the dollars of Commodities and/or Employee Compensation being traded between regions to be sufficiently small and subsequently stops processing any further rounds of calculations.
 Explicitly, we changed this threshold from $0.01 (one penny) to $100 (one hundred dollars).